Songwriters Guild of America

 The Songwriters Guild features online and offline classes in songwriting and the music business.
 Other features include contract review for members, in-depth song evaluations, royalty collection services and music industry resources.

 History

 The Songwriters Protective Association was formed in 1931 partly as a counterweight to the Music Publishers Protective Association, which was founded in 1917.
-It gave creative talent some institutional heft in dealings with increasingly corportized publishers, producers, record companies, and studios.
+It gave creative talent some institutional heft in dealings with increasingly corporatized publishers, producers, record companies, and studios.

 Name changes

 In May 1958, the organization changed its name from Songwriters Protective Association to the American Guild of Authors and Composers (AGAC).
 In the 1980s, the organization changed its name to Songwriters Guild of America.